Day 103 of a Year Long Road Trip Along America’s Scenic Byways

 Frankly, it wasn’t hot outside.
 The sky was overcast.
 VANilla has shades for every window, two windows are screened and can slide open, the second battery supports a small fan.
 Additionally, he had a full water bowl was on the floor.
 I decided Petey would be better off in the van, but was concerned with what everyone else decided to think.
 As such, I’m certain I took the world’s fastest tour of the Carlsbad Caverns.

 The caverns are 750 feet below the surface and have more than a mile of pathway winding through them.
 I wish I could have spent more time at the park, but faced several time pressures.
 I arrived about 15 minutes prior to the last entry into the cave and had to make it to the “Big Room” on the tour prior to 3:30 or I would have been forced to take the shortcut.
-As mentioned above, Petey impatiently waited for me in VANilla.
-I had two more hours of driving to make it to my campgrounds for the night and was losing an hour as I was traveling east.
+And as mentioned above, Petey was impatiently waiting for me in VANilla.
+Additionally, I still had two more hours of driving to make it to my campgrounds for the night and was losing an hour as I was traveling east.